 Our location is unique in the Outer Hebrides for it’s mix of forestry and long sandy beaches.

 Nestled within sheltered forestry yet having magnificent sea views and access to Claddach Vallay strand and Vallay island, the stunning machair, beach and ocean.
 This is a designated National Scenic Area and really is a joy to explore.
-See below for some of our favourite things that you can do during your stay.
+See below for some of our favourite things that you can do during your visit to Uist Forest Retreat.

 The UK’s largest bird the white-tailed eagle can be seen, as well as many other raptors such as the long and the short eared owl, hen harrier, merlin and golden eagle.

-From raptors to small birds we are also fortunate to have the smallest bird in the UK, the gold crest live here too, a tiny bird weighing the same as just a twenty pence piece!
+From raptors to small birds, we are also fortunate to have the smallest bird in the UK, the gold crest live here too, a tiny bird weighing the same as just a twenty pence piece!
+A regular part of our calendar each year is the arrival of the cuckoo in May.
+You can hear the cuckoo from your cabin and we often see the illusive cuckoo resting in the forest.

 Within the forest you will find a small population of red deer and you may just see them wander past the cabins on occasion.
 In autumn time the rutting season is quite spectacular with the sound of the stags roaring around the forest as they look to out-roar their neighbours and secure their mate.
 Please be aware the sound of the ‘stag party’ can continue through the night and their goal is to be loud!